msuhail1997/Amazon-Review-Classifier--NLP/README.md

 - Amazon reviews were classified as rating scores between 1-5.
     The below models were used for classification

       - LogReg

-      - Self Attention with LSTM, BiLSTM, GRU, RNN.
+      - Self Attention with LSTM, BiLSTM, GRU, RNN

       - BERT models (RoBERTa and DistilBERT)

 - Amazon reviews were summarized using the Seq2Seq encoder-decoder.